Reference / Agent Action BOM

 AI coding agents and automations can cross boundaries that are usually reviewed separately: repository permissions, CI/CD workflows, secrets, package managers, MCP tools, cloud APIs, release workflows, and production-adjacent systems.

 A normal inventory can show that a tool exists.
-An Agent Action BOM should show what the tool or workflow can do.
+An Agent Action BOM should show what the tool or workflow can do, which review applies, and what evidence survives afterward.

 Core fields